CPS-Cornell/course/docs/labs/Lab1/Lab1.md

 Brainstorm some potential applications for the communication protocol we implemented in this lab.
 What are some real-world scenarios where this protocol could be useful?
 What are some potential limitations or drawbacks of the protocol?
 How could the protocol be improved or extended to support additional features or functionality?
 What layers of the OSI model would be involved in these improvements?

 Discuss the trade-offs between speed, reliability, and complexity/overhead in the communication protocol we implemented.
 How do these trade-offs affect the performance and usability of the protocol?
 What are some potential ways to optimize the protocol for different use cases or scenarios?
 How much overhead does adding features such as compression and encryption add to the communication speed?
 How does this change with file size or the randomness of the data?
 Include any graphs, diagrams, or pseudocode that you think would be helpful in explaining your analysis.

+- Consider adding any notes on simplifying or grouping multiple questions if they seem repetitive.

 ## I2C